kingjay66/aio-cli-plugin-aem/README.md

   FILES_FOLDERS  Space-delimited list of files and folders to upload.

 OPTIONS
+  -a, --access_token=access_token  User or service account access token
+                                   For authenticating with the target AEM instance.

   -c, --credential=credential      [default: admin:admin] AEM credential
                                    The username and password for authenticating with the target AEM instance.
 Should be in the format
                                    <username>:<password>.

   -d, --deep                       Whether or not to perform
                                    a deep upload

   -h, --host=host                  [default: http://localhost:4502] AEM host
                                    The host value of the AEM instance where files will be uploaded.
 This should include everything in the host's URL up until /content/dam.

   -l, --log=log                    [default: upload-${timestamp}.log] Log file path
                                    The local path to where the process's log messages should be saved.

   -o, --output=output              [default: result-${timestamp}.html] Result html file path
                                    The local path to where the process's metrics will be saved in html format.

   -r, --threads=threads            [default: 5] Maximum threads
                                    Maximum number of files to upload concurrently.

   -t, --target=target              [default: /content/dam/aem-upload-${timestamp}] Target AEM folder
                                    The folder in the target AEM instance where asset binaries should be uploaded.
 Should always begin with /content/dam.

   -v, --version                    Show version

   --help                           Show help

 DESCRIPTION
   Uploads one or more files to a target AEM instance.
 The upload process uses the